 Sarah E. Stewart is a whiz at crochet and loves a fair-trade organic cotton and the local indie dyers that make southern California their home.
 She believes strongly that a triangle can be a fashion statement.
 Recently, huge circles have become a fixation.
 Don't even get us started on how quickly she produces afghans!

 If she has a downfall, it is weaving in ends.
-But that is a whole story that takes time to tell.
+But that is a long story that takes time to tell.

 Bert(a) is partial to shades of green and prefers to "beak-felt" her own blankets (hand made by Sarah).
 Pink and blue also attract attention.
 In her free time, Bert enjoys eating Sarah's potato chips and helping to do laundry.